-Today Chris Witty, the UK’s chief medical officer tells us to prepare for the “worst weeks of the Covid Pandemic” which along with the US replay of Germany circa 1923, raging fires in Australia and California, and Brexit (breaking of the 7 seals), incline me to think 2021 will be memorable for all the wrong reasons.
+Today Chris Witty, the UK’s chief medical officer tells us to prepare for the “worst weeks of the Covid Pandemic” which along with the US replay of Germany circa 1923, raging fires in Australia and California, and Brexit (breaking of the 7 seals), 2021 will be memorable for all the wrong reasons.

-If nothing else, Lockdown’s been a time to read and write, so I hope this short story, inspired by the work of a good friend, offers some alternative to the revelations we find ourselves living through :0(Book 13)
+If nothing else, Lockdown’s been a time to read and write, so I hope this short story inspired by the work of a good friend offers some alternative to the Book of Revelations we seem to be living through (13:0).

 A Tale of Entanglement and Succession

 “A sufficient measure of civilization is the influence of good women.”

 Ralph Waldo Emerson